ramakrishnadas/inhabit/README.md

 # inhabit
-Web application that helps create good habits or leave bad habits behind, as well as track users' progress.
+Web application that helps create good habits and/or leave bad habits behind, as well as track users' progress.